-I have helped to organize several Julia Robinson Mathematics Festivals.
-They are wonderful opportunities for young people to encounter mathematics in a collaborative, no-pressure, and fun environment.
+I have helped to organize several Julia Robinson Mathematics Festivals, and I currently serve on JRMF’s advisory board.
+These festivals are wonderful opportunities for young people to encounter mathematics in a collaborative, no-pressure, and fun environment.
 Check to see if there’s one in your area soon, or help to organize one yourself!

 I have also been involved with several math circles in New York, New Jersey, Atlanta, and now in Chicago.
 Math circles are another great way for young people to access math outside of school.
 Find a math circle near you!

-I’ve twice been on the summer faculty at BEAM, a math enrichment program for talented and underserved middle schoolers.
+For three summers I’ve been on the faculty at BEAM, a math enrichment program for talented and underserved middle schoolers.